- Quick summary

 - Security lead (audits and incident response)

-The standard Door Hub (UA-Hub-Door) is a single-door controller with a lock relay plus an aux relay for door operators or sirens.
-Use the Gate Hub for a gate plus side door, and the Enterprise Access Hub (EAH-8) when you need to manage up to eight doors from one secure closet.
+For most standard single-door deployments, the Door Hub (UA-Hub-Door) paired with a G2 Reader (UA-G2) is the clean baseline.
+Use the Gate Hub for vehicular access and the EAH-8 when you need centralized control for up to eight doors from one secure closet.

 Label conduit, door hardware, and reader cables at both ends so technicians know exactly which components belong to each opening.